spsforks/QB64-Wiki/CVD.md

 >  *Explanation:* Reads a field from file #1, and converts the first eight bytes (N$) into an double-precision number assigned to the variable Y#.

-*Example 2:* Showcases the reduced space to store an encoded number.
+Showcases the reduced space to store an encoded number.

 ```vb